Kyvarus/TwitchChatBot-ViewerKeyboardController/README.md

 Known Issues:
 - Currently only working on windows.
+- Cannot interpret numpad keys. ("NUM_4" for example will not do anything I found.
+IT hooks properly and blocks the key, but also doesn't do anything while pressed.
+Will investigate.)
 - Conflicting Hotkeys will find issues getting both commands to come through.